Prasant2020/Maven-Jar-Project/README.md

 # Maven-Jar-Project
-Simple calculator java project converted to maven project and build jar file by including all the required dependencies.
+Simple calculator java project converted to maven project and built jar file by including all the required dependencies.